leonardr/botfriend/README.md

 could use.

-So I went through my thirty bots, rewrote everything, and moved all of the reusable code into `botfriend`.
+So I went through my thirty bots, rewrote everything, and moved all of the reusable code into Botfriend.
 Now my bots are a lot smaller and easier to manage.
 They can still post to Twitter if I want them to, but they also post to Mastodon with no extra code.

-If you want to save code on your own projects, or expand the reach of your bots, I hope you'll consider `botfriend`.
+If you want to save code on your own projects, or expand the reach of your bots, I hope you'll consider Botfriend.

 # Setup